Early Collaborative Games of Fantasy and Imagination

 "The Impromptu Tale" is remarkably similar to the independently-invented modern game Once Upon a Time.

-Some earlier and later variants of "The Impromptu Tale" omit fantasy elements, but their rules are still more complex than later games in English such as "Rigmarole" in Louisa May Alcott's Little Women (1868; which does have a fantasy aspect to it) and The Huddersfield College Magazine (1875; which has a Christmas ghost story), "Improvisatore" (1882; which has a fairy tale example), or "The All-Around Story Game" (1895):
+Some earlier and later variants of "The Impromptu Tale" omit fantasy elements, but their rules are still more complex than later games in English such as "Rigmarole" in Louisa May Alcott's Little Women (1868; which does have a fantasy aspect to it and which was collected in a large book of games in 1916) and The Huddersfield College Magazine (1875; which has a Christmas ghost story), "Improvisatore" (1882; which has a fairy tale example), "The All-Around Story Game" (1895), Bernard Stanley's "Tell-Tales" (1933) and "Stories" (1936?), or "A Serial Story" (1934, 1936, and 1940):

 Here are more rules and suggestions for playing the game: